nirucon/nirucon-rofi/README.md

 ## License

-Do what you want and give me cred if you want to :)
+Feel free to use and modify, donate if you want :) https://www.paypal.com/paypalme/nicklasrudolfsson